ati-ozgur/course-python/2019/Labs/Lab03/question_total_break1.md

 # Find sum(1..n) > total

-get an input from user a number, total.
+get an input from user a number named total.
-Sum the numbers starting from 1 to n till they are greater than total given number.
+Sum the numbers starting from 1 to n till they are greater than this total.
+Print out the number n.

-Example 1:  given total is 20, you stop at 6. and give the total as 21.
+Example 1:  given total is 20, you stop at 6 since

 	1 + 2 +3 + 4 +5 = 15
 	1 + 2 +3 + 4 +5 +6 = 21

+You will print out

+	sum(1..6) = 21 > 20

 Example 2: